kwthr8/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You copied it for yourself

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+it goes to the History

 ## Question 11